 Blog Archives

-The (November and) December Dilemma: Holiday Guidelines for Public Schools and Public Spaces
+The December Dilemma: Holiday Guidelines for Public Schools and Public Spaces

-Hanukkah starts early this year!
 As the winter holidays approach, school administrators and teachers face the challenge of planning holiday programs and activities within and outside the classroom that demonstrate a respect for students of all faiths and religious beliefs.
 Civic officials similarly may face difficult questions about the placement of religious displays on public property.
-While acknowledging the December
+While acknowledging the December holiday season, it’s important to

 A National Strategy to Counter Domestic Terrorism